-Towles told the story of John Reed, who wrote “Ten Days that Shook the World” about the Russian Revolution, and his checking into the Metropol.
+Towles told the story of John Reed, who wrote about the Russian Revolution in “Ten Days that Shook the World,” and his checking into the Metropol.
 The desk clerk said that would be fine “if the gentleman doesn’t mind a little fresh air.”

 When Vladimir Ilyich Lenin and the Bolsheviks took over in Russia, they moved the capital from St. Petersburg to Moscow, taking over three hotels to give government officials suites, making the Metropol the single biggest bureaucratic building in the country.

-By 1922, the European nations were starting to recognize the Communists as the legit government of Russia, opening the way for business representatives to start arriving in Moscow to start turning a agricultural society into an industrial one – and turning a profit.
+By 1922, the European nations were starting to recognize the Communist government as legit, opening the way for business representatives to start arriving in Moscow to start turning an agricultural society into an industrial one – and turning a profit.
 We can’t house these people in ratty hotels, the new Russian leaders decided, and the bureaucrats were out of the Metropol, the place was spruced up and an orchestra playing American jazz moved onto the bandstand.

-The Communist leaders started hanging out at the Metropol even though it was supposedly off limit to Russians.
-Towles said that only about 10 percent of the Russian population were members of the Communist Party, a status that brought along privileges, rights doled out to them.
-Special stores where they could shop, schools their children could attend, or maybe a meal or a drink at the Metropol.
+The Communist leaders started hanging out at the Metropol even though it was supposedly off-limits to Russians.
+Towles said only about 10 percent of the Russian population belonged to the Communist Party, a status that brought multiple privileges and rights: Special stores where they could shop, schools their children could attend, or maybe a meal or a drink at the Metropol.

 The decade of the 1930s was a bleak one for Russia, with the five-year plans failing and starvation taking millions of lives.
 But inside the Metropol, it was like “F. Scott Fitzgerald describing the Plaza Hotel in New York City.”